Fresh Fruits & Vegetables in Spring

 A quick spring pasta full of roasted tomato flavour, peppery rocket and savoury chorizo.

-STEP 2 Meanwhile, heat olive oil in a large frying pan.
+Heat olive oil in a large frying pan.
 Add chorizo and cook until lightly golden.
-Add tomato medley and garlic and cook for a few minutes until the tomatoes begin to soften.
+Add tomato medley and garlic and cook until the tomatoes begin to soften.

 A simple tropical dessert combining fresh bananas and mango with lightly sweetened coconut cream.

 Spring is all about colour, crunch and freshness.
-It’s the perfect time to enjoy lighter dishes built around the natural flavour of seasonal fruit and vegetables.
+The perfect time to enjoy lighter dishes built around the natural flavour of seasonal fruit and vegetables.

 Choose produce that looks fresh, vibrant and in good condition.
-Refrigerate berries and peas, store bananas at room temperature, and keep tomatoes in a cool spot if using within a short time.
+Refrigerate berries and peas, store bananas at room temperature, and keep tomatoes in a cool spot.

 • Build colourful salads using tomato medley, leafy greens and herbs.